 ➜ Useful tips

-- The exact amount of salt depends on how salty the Sauerkraut is and the same for the chicken stock used.
+- The exact amount of sugar and salt depends on how seasoned the used sauerkraut is and the same for the chicken or vegetable broth used.

 - It's true: The sauerkraut soup tastes even better the next day!
 It may thicken a little, so add a little water when heating up and stir it into the soup.